Henauxg/ExperimEngine/README.md

 Pros:
 + I enjoy coding with C#
 + Good tooling & ecosystem, huge user-base
-+ The C#/.NET ecosystem went open-source and seems to be rapidly evolving with interop being taken into account :
++ The C#/.NET ecosystem went open-source and seems to be rapidly evolving with interop being taken into account:
   + [Improvements in native code interop in .NET 5.0](https://devblogs.microsoft.com/dotnet/improvements-in-native-code-interop-in-net-5-0/)

 Cons :